doombubbles/bg3-mods/docs/WIKI_LINK_PROCESSING.md

 `scripts/sync-bg3-wiki-images.sh` reads all source Markdown, snippets, templates, and the concept registry.
 It manages `Wiki/Game`, `Wiki/Gustav_Textures`, and `Wiki/Icons`, expanding each compact package path back to its full location beneath `UnpackedData` while copying, converting, and removing unused output.
 Custom icons remain under `Wiki/images` and are not copied into these directories.

+For referenced `Game/ControllerUIIcons/skills_png` icons explicitly listed in `scripts/bg3-wiki-controller-color-overrides.yaml`, the syncer uses ImageMagick to combine the matching tooltip texture's RGB channels with the controller alpha channel.
+This restores authored colors without reintroducing the tooltip texture's faded lower edge.
+The list is deliberately opt-in because matching filenames do not guarantee compatible artwork.

 ## Current replacement coverage

 The compact syntax can replace: